jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Run/kubectl-run.md

 # kubectl Run

-Kubectl is used to create pods and is special in the right.
-All other objects are created using kubectl create.
+Kubectl run is a command that creates a pod.
+You can use these pods to call out to other pods.
+All other objects are created using methods like `kubectl create`, `kubectl expose` or `kubectl autoscale`.

 ## Command